reinhal/JusKidin/README.md

 - [ ] Search functionality for the uploaded image files
 - [ ] Implement different user roles (ex parent, teacher, child)
 - [ ] Implement the ability to invite others to "follow" specified drawers
-- [ ] Add a calendar and todo functionality
+- [ ] Add a calendar and ToDo functionality
 - [ ] Create a "time capsule" feature
 - [ ] Refactor for scalability as a React application